ryenus/hsqldb/doc-src/readme-docauthors.txt

 Use DocBook v.
 5 syntax in your DocBook source XML files.

+Because of the amount of extra infrastructure needed for DocBook olinking, we are not supporting direct inter-document linking.
+If you want to refer from one DocBook document to content in another one, then add a link to the canonical document (like using a &distro_bseurl;/guide/index.html link) and just describe the location referred to.

 Top-level DocBook source files for individual DocBook documents reside at doc-src/X/X.xml.
 Other files may be xincluded into these files, and lots of other resources are referenced or pulled in from under doc-src.